SimScaleGmbH/simscale-sdk-tutorial/tutorial/geometry_upload_and_import.rst

 with the API, but that we need to sync with because the results are to be used in suqsequent operations.
 Such cases would include mesh computation, simulation run execution, etc.

-Also, this loop is a great opportunity for an async execution break point.
-If you are running multiple such operations in a parallel asyncio loop, instead of waiting 10 seconds on a blocking call, you can mark the hypervisor to switch tasks at this point.
+Also, this loop is a great opportunity for async execution break points.
+If you are running multiple such operations in a parallel asyncio loop, instead of waiting some seconds on a blocking ``time.sleep()`` call, you can mark the hypervisor to switch tasks at this point.
 For instance, take a look at the following snippet:

 .. code-block:: python